apparena/docs/docs/partials/meta.rst

 Additional information in custom format.
-See `config meta<../api/050-config.html#meta-data-behaviour>`_ section for information about the behaviour of meta data
+See config meta_ section for information about the behaviour of meta data